 Whether you've realized it or not, you've undoubtedly interacted with online marketing many times before.
 While some digital marketing might be glaringly obvious – like flashy banners that flank the side of online articles – others may not even register as marketing at all.
 Content marketing, for example, often focuses on generating free online content, like articles, blog posts, and videos, with the intent of raising brand awareness and engaging a particular target market.

-There are countless creative ways to use online marketing today.
-At a glance, here are some of the many different ways marketers use it to actually attract customers online today:
+You can use countless creative ways to create an online marketing strategy today.
+At a glance, some of the many different ways marketers use it to actually attract customers online today include:

-There are many benefits to online marketing for brands and consumers alike.
+Online marketing has many benefits for brands and consumers alike.
 While brands can leverage online marketing channels and analytics to reach consumers who are actually interested in their goods or services, consumers are better matched with products and content they actually like.

 This helps reduce costs for marketers and increases the likelihood that consumers will make a purchase.
 Furthermore, online marketing also makes it easier for brands to re-engage previous consumers, which improves their chances of making a sale again and deepening customer loyalty.